gravesreid/autonomous-bittle/README.md

 2. enter the desktop ip address in both the sender.py and receiver.py scripts
 3. On the desktop, run receiver.py
 4. on the pi, run sender.py

+# Send files from one machine to another (1st part is file being copied)
+1. scp /path/to/local/file username@remotehost:/path/to/remote/directory

+# Send entire directory from one machine to another
+1. scp -r /path/to/local/directory username@remotehost:/path/to/remote/directory